Table of Contents

 Drawing Tablet vs Computer Mouse

 First and foremost, I have only known one or two artists that have done art using a mouse. i feel that those days are mostly over.
 Artists see the value in holding an object that resembles a drawing tool.
 Doing art with a mouse is not impossible, but you are handicapping yourself in a way that is very unnecessary.
 The range of motion with a mouse is limited by the wrist motion.
 There little precision in doing art with only a computer mouse.
 A tablet pen allows you the same range of motion a regular pen would have.
 It bridges that connection in your mind much easier.
+A good art teacher can be amazing.

 Drawing Tablet vs Touch Screen on a Laptop